jveverka/rpi-projects/rpi-powercontroller-client/README.md

 # Java client for RPi Power Controller

-This is Java client SDK for [RPi Power Controller](../rpi-powercontroller).
+This is Java client HTTP REST API SDK for [RPi Power Controller](../rpi-powercontroller).

 ## Use, Compile and Install
 * Use official [published artefacts](https://search.maven.org/search?q=one.microproject.rpi), or ...